augcog/OpenARK/documentation/windows-buid-inst.md

 2. Follow CMAKE steps above.

-3. You will need to add the environment variable “OpenGV_DIR” and set it to the install location of OpenGV (probably C:\Program Files\opengv)
+3. You will need to add the environment variable `OpenGV_DIR` and set it to the install location of OpenGV (probably C:\Program Files\opengv)

 Install Brisk: